ZertoPublic/Z4K/docs/HowToRunZertoOperations.md

     >>-	Will use the storage class goldSC.
     >>-	SLA is 12 hours of history.
     >>-	The Journal can expand up to 160 GB to meet the history requirement.

-    >> Note:	It is not mandatory to configure the Journal disk size (JournalDiskSizeInGb) and history (JournalHistoryInHours); they have default values of 2 GB and 8 hours respectively.
+<span class="Note">Note: It is not mandatory to configure the Journal disk size (JournalDiskSizeInGb) and history (JournalHistoryInHours); they have default values of 2 GB and 8 hours respectively.</span>
     ```
     apiVersion: z4k.zerto.com/v1
     kind: vpg